alkhalifas/cs6650-project-4-alkhalifas/readme.md

 ### Spring 2024

 ### Requirements:
+- [X] Make the client interactive
-- [ ] Docker is optional, but not required
+- [X] Docker is optional, but not required
 - [X] Follow directory structure from guidelines
 - [X] Create a run_client.sh file
 - [X] You must also use two distinct L4 communication protocols